 1) You must offer something that is of value to your industry.
 This “something” is referred to as a lead magnet.

 In marketing, a lead magnet is a free item or service that is given away for the purpose of collecting information.
 Businesses typically offer lead magnets as an exchange with their consumers.
-For example, a site might offer someone a free ebook to download if the consumer gives them their email address.
+For example, a site might offer someone a free ebook or whitepaper to download if the consumer gives them their email address.

 You can think of lead magnets as bait – without an enticing offer on the line, visitors won’t bite.
 Each community and niche has different preferences, meaning that the best offers for a clothing retailer might not be the lead magnets that convert for a wellness coach.
 They just wouldn’t catch the eye of their customers or get them excited to engage with their site.